Skip to main content

 • Leslie the ladybird uses ‘she/her’ pronouns.

 • Billy the butterfly is non-binary.
-For Billy, this means they aren't a boy or a girl.
+Being non-binary means you don't see yourself as fitting into the category of being a male or a female.
 Billy uses ‘they/them’ pronouns.

 Reflection